DanFiedler/NpmRegistry.Wrapper/NpmRegistry.Wrapper/README.md

 ## Introduction

-A C#/.NET API wrapper for the [NPM Registry](https://registry.npmjs.org/).
+A C#/.NET API wrapper for the [npm registry](https://registry.npmjs.org/).

-The primary goal of this library is to provide strong types and corresponding support for deserialization of NPM registry's particular format of JSON responses.
+The primary goal of this library is to provide strong types and corresponding support for deserialization of the npm registry's particular format of JSON responses.

 ## Usage